-Golden Hex European Groceries & Deli, opening in late January/early February on NW Maynard Road, will feature groceries from around the Eastern Europe and Mediterranean region.
+Golden Hex European Groceries & Deli, opening in early March on NW Maynard Road, will feature groceries from around the Eastern Europe and Mediterranean region.
 This fits the tastes of owner Arthur Schwartz, who has lived in Armenia, Russia, Ukraine and Israel before eventually making it here to Cary.

 “It will give people the feeling of this homeland,” Schwartz said.